Frequently Asked Questions!

-4. Physical attributes are 1 dot per ~3 months.
-Because building strength and endurance is tough!
+4. Physical and Social attributes are 1 dot per 3 months.

 5. Mental attributes are seriously case by case (really damn rare).
 While a person can memorize things and become more educated, that doesn't necessarily increase their IQ (Intelligence).
 Similar for Perception and Wits.
 So be sure you're happy with the Mental attributes of your character... they may never change!

 There is currently no set time or play-amount restrictions around XP.
 If it is related to a StoryLine and the scene was run by the StoryTeller experience will be rewarded at the end of the scene.
 In social play, if you do something you feel is worthy of XP, making a note of it and bring it up with the Storyteller on the weekend, you can also jump into #Caci-Story-planning and 'leave a message' with details.

 Sure.
 RP that is interesting, puts your character at risk (not always physically, but mentally, or their reputation/standing in Kindred Society or Kine Society), or lets your character start moving people around like chess pieces is XP worthy.
 Here's some examples: